At times, our experience in Egypt so far had been hard, as told in Egypt – Part 1.

 Next, we went to the Temple of Hatshepsut, a large, wide temple against a hill.
 It has many columns facing the front, presenting an official-looking façade.
 Again her images were chiseled away and replaced with ones reflecting the greatness of Thutmose III.
 Nothing lasts forever.

-Egypt proved challenging and rewarding for us.
-But, our tour was a bit downscale versus what we had southeast Asia, especially regarding accommodations.
+Egypt proved challenging and rewarding for us, but, our tour was a bit downscale versus what we had southeast Asia, especially regarding accommodations.
 Going for the pricier tour would have been a better choice for us.
 The ubiquity of smoking also proved a challenge.
 It was common for us to actively seek out a place to eat in a restaurant or sit in a hotel lobby where we weren’t quickly engulfed in smoke.

-However, the antiquities we saw were stunning in their scale and condition.
+The antiquities we saw were stunning in their scale and condition.
 It is impressive how well they have withstood time.

 Which of these attractions compel you to visit?